waynegraham/registry.clir.org/_projects/2009-song-speech-and-dance-special-collections-from-the-.md

 ---
 layout: project
-title: "Song, Speech, and Dance: Special Collections from the Recorded Sound Archives at Yale and Stanford Universities"
+title: Song, Speech, and Dance: Special Collections from the Recorded Sound Archives at Yale and Stanford Universities
 ---